ydjoel/SolarSatGround/README.md

 1. Land Based GHI data is sourced from Solcast website.
 2. Satellite Based GHI data is collected from Climate Data Store (CDS) website by making API Calls.

+* API calls from CDS servers take many hours to return the data, So we have uploaded Satellite based GHI data under the file name satfiles.zip